osquery/foundation/docs/office-hours/20191112_meeting_notes.md

 This is aspirational.
 We're not sure if there's a clear action to take.

 ## Augeas motd Lens

 Potential (unconfirmed) arbitrary file read with the message of the day lens (Milan posted this in Slack).
+This is NOT included in osquery.

 Some converation about whether we want to support this kind of arbitrary file system read access.
+Right now we do not.

 It's come up a couple of times in the past, for example, the mdfind table. ([#5662](https://github.com/osquery/osquery/issues/5662))